pragup/pragup.github.io/_pages/cv.md

 ======
 * **Washington State University**
 * Graduate Researcher, *May 2016 - present*
-* Developing efficient and scalable algorithms for tool path planning in additive manufacturing (AM) using combinatorial topology and discrete optimization.
+* Developing efficient and scalable algorithms for tool path planning in additive manufacturing (AM) using *combinatorial topology and discrete optimization*.
 * Developed novel mathematical theory and scalable algorithms to generate continuous tool path with no crossover for any arbitrary partial fill problem in AM.
 Developed a unique framework to integrate it with AM.
 (Manuscript in preparation)

 * **Oak Ridge National Laboratory (ORNL)**